quicwg/base-drafts/draft-ietf-quic-transport.md

 Several methods are used in QUIC to mitigate this attack.
 Firstly, the initial handshake packet is padded to at least 1280 octets.
-This allows a server to send a similar amount of data without risking causing an amplication attack toward an unproven remote address.
+This allows a server to send a similar amount of data without risking causing an amplification attack toward an unproven remote address.

 A server eventually confirms that a client has received its messages when the